~Frank Talk Panel Discussion Series~

 Such alarming statistics should be enough to arouse your interest.

-help support legislation that is being put forth to aid in the re-entry process for inmates.
+This is a very important topic in righting societal ills.
+Learn about how you can help support legislation that is being put forth to aid in the re-entry process for inmates.
 A coalition to reform our prison system starts here.
 Short film to be screened with community discussion to follow.

 PANELISTS: